Carlos Slim Center for Health Research

-Launched in partnership with , the center brings together researchers from the ӳý, the Carlos Slim Health Institute, other research institutions in Mexico, and elsewhere with a shared commitment to transform human health.
+Launched in partnership with the Carlos Slim Foundation, the center spanned researchers from the ӳý, the Carlos Slim Health Institute, other research institutions in Mexico, and elsewhere.

 Although type 2 diabetes is a major public health problem across the globe, Latin American countries carry a disproportionately heavy burden (relative rates of type 2 diabetes by country shown in purple above). ӳý researchers and their collaborators have discovered a strong genetic risk factor for type 2 diabetes that primarily affects Latin American patients, but is rare elsewhere.